rust-lang/rustc-dev-guide/src/tests/running.md

 your gdb install supports Python by using the `python` command from within gdb.
 Once invoked you can type some Python code (e.g.
 `print("hi")`) followed by return and then `CTRL+D` to execute it.
-If you are building gdb from source, you will need to configure with `--with-python=<path-to-python-binary>`.
+If you are building gdb from source, you will need to configure it with `--with-python=<path-to-python-binary>`.

 ## Running a subset of the test suites